stanmaz/BBOalert/README.md

 - download BBOalert project source files in a ZIP-container ("Clone or Download" button, then "Download ZIP")
 - Navigate to the "Downloads" directory, open the ZIP-container and expand it.
 This will create a subdirectory "BBOalert-master" containing project's source files.
 - open Chrome browser session with URL "chrome://extensions"
-- make sure, the Developer Mode is switched ON (in right-upper corner)
+- make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extension create a bookmark with URL: "https://www.bridgebase.com/v3/?lang=en".

 This software can be installed in Firefox browser directly from the add-on repository :